robmoffat/k9/docs/sprints/sprint_011.md

 - We use translations
 - We use groups correctly, so each element has a group, which we can move around.

+# Step 5: Definitions

+In SVG, it's possible to define a filter or texture in one place, and then re-use it across the whole diagram.
+If we import an element using a palette then it's important we also bring in the `defs` from it.

+# Step